haunt98/posts-go/posts/2024-01-20-backend-thinking.md

 Some tips:

 - Rely on abstraction/interface to mock
-- Limit relying on variable outside input (global variable, environment variable, ...)
+- Limit variable outside input (global variable, environment variable, ...)
 - If deleting/adding code but tests are still passed, then maybe your tests are wrong/not enough (tests is missing some code path).